 Posting an article wasn’t going to change those opinions.

-I realized in that moment as I deleted the post, that I didn’t want to get involved with these discussions on Facebook.
+I realized in that moment, as I deleted the post, I didn’t want to get involved with these discussions on Facebook.
 For myself personally, there would be no benefit.

 Only frustration.
 Only more division.
 More discord.
 None of which I want in my life.

 That isn’t to say that I haven’t engaged in political debates with people.
 That isn’t to say that I don’t think people should speak up for what they believe – because I do.
-I have just decided that Facebook is not a great platform for me to share my political views.
+I have just decided Facebook, or any other form of social media, is not a great platform for me to share my political views.

 The racism that has been rearing it’s ugly head lately is like a bad breakout.
 You may not know how dirty your face really is, until all of the pimples appear.
 Then you know you have an issue that needs dealt with – pronto.
 That doesn’t mean it wasn’t there before – you just couldn’t see it.